 Now if we want to do those things, we need to get a babysitter.
 That’s not cheap.
 Sometimes the grandparents will watch the kids, but even that has been hard due to the Navy stationing us on opposite coasts from our families.

-If you’re looking for something to talk about during your couple time, try my list of 43 Date Night Conversation Starters.
+If you struggle with this try my free list “Top 5 Loving Actions To Strengthen Your Marriage Daily” to give you tangible things to do each day to boost your relationship.
 It’s in my free resource library, and you can get the password at the bottom of this email!

 4- We (occasionally) lost space in our bed.